LiJiaHua1024/ModlessChatTrans/README.md

 ### Features

 - **Modless**: No need to install any mods.
-ModlessChatTrans works by reading Minecraft log files to capture chat messages, making it safe and convenient.
+ModlessChatTrans extracts chat messages from the Minecraft log files for other players’ messages and reads your own chat messages from the clipboard.
 - **Real-time Translation**: Translates chat messages at lightning speed, so you can communicate effortlessly even during intense PvP.
-- **High-quality Translations**: Utilizes advanced LLM models to ensure accuracy and fluency, accurately translating even gaming abbreviations and slang.
+- **High-quality Translations**: Powered by an advanced LLM (Language Learning Model), ensuring accuracy and fluency, even for gaming abbreviations and slang.
 - **Multiple Presentation Methods**: Supports three ways to present translation results:
-  - **Direct Print**: Prints the translation results directly to the console.
-  - **Tkinter GUI Interface**: Uses the Tkinter library to create a simple GUI interface to display translation results.
+  - **CustomTkinter GUI**: Uses the CustomTkinter library to create a simple GUI interface to display translation results.
-  - **Speech Synthesis Broadcast**: Uses a speech synthesis engine to broadcast the translation results.
+  - **Text-to-Speech Output**: Uses a TTS engine to read out the translation results.
-  - **HTTP Server**: Utilizes the Flask module to launch an HTTP server, enabling easier cross-platform result presentation.
-Most electronic devices with a browser can now serve as display terminals for the translation content.
+  - **HTTP Server**: Launches an HTTP server using Flask, making it easy to display translations across platforms.
+Any device with a browser can now serve as a translation display terminal.
 - **Easy to Use:** Simply download and run the .exe file.

 ### Functionality

 - Translates messages from other players into your language.
+- Translates your own messages before sending them.
 - Supports translations in multiple languages.

-### Future Plans

-- Support translating your own messages before sending.
-- Support more ways to present translation results.
-- Support more translation services.

-### Usage
+### How to Use

+**Windows Platform**:
-1. Download the latest .exe file from the release page.
+1. Download the [latest version](https://github.com/LiJiaHua1024/ModlessChatTrans/releases/latest) .exe file from the release page.
 2. Run the .exe file.
-3. Enter the Minecraft log file directory, translation result presentation method, API address, API key, and translation model to use.
-4. Launch Minecraft and join a game.
+3. Choose the interface language in the bottom left corner of the program.
+4. Enter the necessary information as prompted (you can choose whether to have your own messages translated before sending).
+5. Click "Start" and begin playing Minecraft.
+6. When other players send you messages, the program will show the translated result (depending on the "Output method" you selected).
+To send a message, enter it into the Minecraft chat box, then press `Ctrl + A` followed by `Ctrl + C` (or `Ctrl + X`) to copy (or cut) the content to your clipboard (**Note: Do not send the message yet!**).
+The program will capture your message and write the translated result back to your clipboard.
+When the program prompts “Chat messages translated, translation results in clipboard” press `Ctrl + V` to paste the content back into the chat box.
+Then press `Enter` to send the message.

+**Linux Platform**:
+1. Download the [latest version](https://github.com/LiJiaHua1024/ModlessChatTrans/releases/latest) "Source code" archive from the release page.
+2. Extract the downloaded archive and enter the extracted folder.
+3. Run `pip install -r requirements.txt` to install the dependencies.
+4. Run `python3 ./main.py` to start the program.
+5. Follow steps 3 to 6 from the Windows platform instructions.

-### Development Status Update
+### Project Development Updates

-Thank you all for your continuous support and attention to this project.
-Since the release of version 1.1.1, I have been diligently working on the next major update (2.0.0).
-This version will bring many exciting new features and improvements, including a brand new graphical user interface and support for saving configuration files.

-As of July 2, 2024, I have implemented all features except for the "transparent proxy".

-However, during development, I encountered some technical challenges, particularly in implementing network-related features.
-These challenges require more time to resolve and test.
-The planned transparent proxy feature will allow us to capture and modify chat messages directly from network packets without relying on log file monitoring.
-It might also resolve message garbling issues in lower versions.
-Furthermore, by modifying network packets, we can achieve a near-perfect translation presentation method—displaying translated messages directly on the original Minecraft message screen.
-However, implementing this feature requires an in-depth understanding of Minecraft's network protocol.

-Due to personal reasons and these technical challenges, the project is currently progressing slowly.
-I am striving to learn the necessary knowledge to overcome these obstacles, but the progress is slower than expected.

-Here, I sincerely invite developers with network programming experience, especially those familiar with Minecraft's network protocol, to join this project.
-If you are interested in implementing the transparent proxy feature or have relevant experience, please do not hesitate to contact me through Issues or directly submit a Pull Request.
-Your contribution will significantly advance the project.
-By the way, [wiki.vg](https://wiki.vg) is a great place to learn about Minecraft's network protocol.

-I will continue to work hard to bring this major update to everyone as soon as possible.
-If you are interested in contributing to the development, please work on the dev-2.0.0 branch.
+I have been continuously working on this program; however, I encountered some challenges while transitioning from version 1.1.1 to 2.0.0 (see the README in branch `2.0.0-legacy` for details).

+Due to these difficulties, development stalled.
+After consideration, I decided to temporarily abandon this feature and aim to implement it later when conditions allow.
+As a temporary alternative, I chose to use a clipboard monitoring method for translating my own messages.

+The transparent proxy attempt branch has been renamed `2.0.0-legacy`, and the new `dev-2.0.0` branch is under rapid development and will be merged into the `main` branch as soon as possible, releasing version 2.0.0.

 ### Development

-ModlessChatTrans is written in pure Python.
+ModlessChatTrans is developed entirely in Python.

 ### License